samunaai/tuunv2/README.md

 The diagram below shows a flow chart explaining our stack

 ## 1. Docker
+Docker can installed using the [official instructions](https://docs.docker.com/engine/install/ubuntu/).
+- nvidia-docker2 is also required.
+It can be installed using nvidia's [official instruction](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html)
+-

 ## 2. Kubernetes
 We recommend 2 readily available option for Kubernetes usage: